Human Trafficking in California: Complete Prevention Guide

 • Orange County Human Trafficking Task Force (OCHTTF):

 OCHTTF is a collaborative relationship of different lead agencies and community partners committed to combatting human trafficking in our communities.
-Since its inception in 2004, the task force has been working with the simple aim to stamp out human exploitation.
+Since its inception in 2004, the task force has been working with the goal of eradicating human exploitation.

 • The California Alliance to Combat Trafficking and Slavery Task Force: